 Which colour space settings should I use?

-Use the CMYK colour space for your print file.
-This is the standard colour space for printing and ensures that the colours are reproduced correctly.
+Use the CMYK color space for your print file.
+This is the standard color space for printing and ensures that the colors are reproduced correctly.

 Can I get help with creating my print files?